codefresh-io/docs.codefresh.io/_docs/terms-and-privacy-policy/acceptable-use-policy.md

 ---
-title: "Acceptable Use Policy"
+title: "Codefresh Acceptable Use Policy"
 description: ""
 group: terms-and-privacy-policy
 toc: true
 ---

-## Codefresh Acceptable Use Policy

 We’re committed to providing a secure, reliable, and productive environment for all of our customers and users.
 Our goal is to ensure that all users have a positive experience while maintaining the integrity, security, and efficiency of our products and services.